In Depth Baby Product Reviews Led by a Pediatrician

 What's the Best Value?

-While safety seats are not the gear categories where you should sacrifice potential safety for a lower price, there are budget-friendly boosters with impressive performances across metrics that most families can afford.
-The Chicco KidFit Zip Air Plus 2-in-1 is a great value booster with one of the best crash test scores in the group.
-While it isn't the cheapest, if you can stretch your budget or might use it for multiple children, this booster offers a lot for a below-average price.
-Often, with sales, it is even less expensive than our best buy option, the Diono Cambria 2.
-This wallet-loving option isn't the best overall, but it does offer impressive crash test results for the price, which is why it won the award.
+While safety seats are not the category where you should sacrifice potential safety for a lower price, there are budget-friendly boosters with impressive performances across key metrics that most families can afford.
+The Chicco KidFit Zip Air Plus 2-in-1 is a great value booster with one of the better crash test scores in the group.
+The Chicco KidFit ClearTex Plus is also a compelling option with a lower price and only slightly lower crash test performance.
 The BubbleBum is also inexpensive, but given the lower scores in most metrics, we think it should be a travel and carpool-only option.
-However, the lower price means saving yourself the hassle of moving your everyday seat or carrying a high-backed booster while on travel.
+However, the lower price means saving the hassle of moving your everyday seat or carrying a high-backed booster while traveling.

 booster seat - the peg perego viaggio flex offers better crash test performance...